 Not since the original iPhone have we been blown away by a smartphone.

-Fast forward 4 more years, and it looks like, it’s finally happening.
+Fast forward four more years, and it looks like it’s finally happening.
 Insiders believe Samsung’s first smartphone with a foldable display will come before the end of 2017.

-Everyone loves a good comeback, and everyone loves Nokia, So when Nokia makes a comeback, fans go wild.
-A Finnish company called HMD Global now owns the rights to the Nokia brand and plans on announcing 3 new Nokia phones at MWC.
+Everyone loves a good comeback, and everyone loves Nokia.
+So, when Nokia makes a comeback, fans will go wild.
+A Finnish company called HMD Global now owns the rights to the Nokia brand and plans on announcing three new Nokia phones at MWC.
 All three handsets will run Android instead of Windows Mobile, but with the toughness Nokia is known more for.
-Perhaps even more exciting are rumours that Nokia is also planning on releasing an homage to the iconic Nokia 3310.
+Perhaps even more exciting are rumors that Nokia is also planning on releasing a homage to the iconic Nokia 3310.